qxdddliu/m-1/README.md

      - 1) Every human is susceptible to believing in wrong ideas this since there is no free will.
      - 2) In my past I have believed in ideas that are false because I have no control over the information I am presented.
 For example I have believed:
-       + Santa is real, if you eat earwax you go deaf, there is a god that looks similar to humans, there is free will, you are born with confidence and can't learn how to be confident, ...
+       + Santa is real, if u eat earwax u go deaf, there is a god that looks similar to humans, there is free will, ur born with confidence and can't learn how to be confident, ...
      - **Example:**
        Say there is idea A and idea B that contradict each other.
-And you notice that the number of people that strongly believe idea A after having something happen to them decide to strongly believe in idea B is more than the other way around.
+And u notice that the number of people that strongly believe idea A after having something happen to them decide to strongly believe in idea B is more than the other way around.
 THEN it is pretty likely idea B is more truthful than idea A. However this does not mean idea B is completely true.